Tricky waste

 X-rays

-Free - Residents can drop off their unwanted x-ray films for recycling in the specially labelled x-ray recycling bins located at Unley Community Centre, 18 Arthur Street, Unley.
+Unley residents can drop off their unwanted x-ray films in the specially-labelled x-ray recycling bins located in the Unley Community Centre, 18 Arthur Street, Unley.
+There is no charge for this service.